Astroneko404/2420_assignment_1/README.md

 #### Unsolved Issues
-For backoff and linear interpolation models, the sum of P(w|(x, y)) may not sum to 1.
+For backoff and linear interpolation models, the sum of P(w|(x, y)) may not sum exactly to 1.